permguard/permguard/site/content/docs/0.1/code-ops/managing-remotes.md

   canonical: "" # custom canonical URL (optional)
   noindex: false # false (default) or true
 ---
-**PermGuard** can be installed in any environment, allowing multiple instances of the **PermGuard server** to be deployed.
+**Permguard** can be installed in any environment, allowing multiple instances of the **Permguard server** to be deployed.

-A recommended best practice is to set up a **dedicated PermGuard server** for each environment, such as:
+A recommended best practice is to set up a **dedicated Permguard server** for each environment, such as:
 - **Development**
 - **Staging**
 - **Production**